hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

   create type virtual_address_status as enum ('ACTIVE', 'DELETED', 'DISABLED');
 ```

-The third value, 'DELETED', is needed because our Upsert framework can't delete rows (and attempting to delete rows using a Spring Framework call could be slow).
 We will have an index that only holds the non-'DELETED' values, so skipping over the DELETED rows will be fast.
 A row in 'DELETED' status will just be ignored.

 #### Virtual Addresses